jiaweixu98/MethodsDatasetsScientists/readme.md

 # Understanding Breast Cancer Scientists with Datasets & Methods

+If you have any questions, please report them in the issue tracker.

 The demo website: [Breast Cancer: Scientists with Methods and Datasets.](<https://jiaweixu98.github.io/MethodsDatasetsScientists/>)

 This is an early version of our project based on a subset of all authors.
 This version of the visualization demo is based on the 6,824 authors in the breast cancer area with datasets and methods.

 - #authors: 6,824